royalgraphx/DarwinKVM/docs/docs/06-InstallingmacOS/02-ConfigDrives.md

 ## Creating a Virtual SSD for installation

-If you're not going to passthrough an NVME drive to install macOS on, then this is the step to make a disk image.
+{: .important }
+If you're looking to passthrough a secondary NVMe drive on your system to act as the main storage for the Virtual Machine, follow the write-up for using NVMe's on Virt-Manager.
+Requires compatible NVMe.

+To create a virtual SSD, when selecting the "Add Hardware" button to bring up the Storage prompt, there is a + button in the current libvirt images directory.
 You can choose any size you'd like but I suggest the standard 128G, 256GB, 500GB, 1000GB.

 Here you can see me creating the disk image I'll be installing macOS on.